Anti-Hungarian sentiment: Treaty of Trianon

-The Treaty of Trianon in 1920 resulted in the loss of 72% of the historical territory of the Kingdom of Hungary, the majority of its economy, 58% of its population, and 32% of its ethnic Hungarians.
-As a result, 3,425,000 ethnic Hungarians found themselves separated from their motherland.

-Ethnic groups in 1938 in the former territory of the Kingdom of Hungary, with Hungarians depicted in red.
-As a result of the Treaty of Trianon, millions of Hungarians became a minority in Austria, Czechoslovakia, Romania, and Yugoslavia.

 Mihály Károlyi had become prime minister of Hungary as a result of the 1918 Aster Revolution.
 Mihály Károlyi yielded to President Wilson's demand for pacifism by ordering the unilateral self-disarmament of the Hungarian army.
 At the time of the collapse, the Hungarian Royal Honvéd army still had more than 1,400,000 soldiers.
 This happened under the direction of Minister of War Béla Linder on 2 November 1918 On the request of the Austro-Hungarian government, an armistice was granted to Austria-Hungary on 3 November 1918 by the Allies.
 Disarmament of its army meant that Hungary was to remain without a national defence at a time of particular vulnerability.
 The unilateral self-disarmament made the occupation of Hungary directly possible for the relatively small armies of Romania, the Franco-Serbian army, and the armed forces of the newly established Czechoslovakia.

 Austria-Hungary collapsed after World War I, and the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 72% of its historical territory, majority of its economy, 58% of its population, and 32% of its ethnic Hungarians.
 Two-thirds of territory of the Kingdom of Hungary was ceded to Kingdom of Romania, Czechoslovakia, Kingdom of Serbs, Croats and Slovenes, First Austrian Republic, Second Polish Republic and Kingdom of Italy.

+Often referred to in Hungary as the Dictate of Trianon.
+The treaty completely deprived the Hungarians of their right to self-determination.

+Ethnic map of the Kingdom of Hungary in 1910, based on the 1910 Hungarian census, the Hungarians depicted in orange.

+The Treaty of Trianon in 1920 resulted in the loss of 72% of the historical territory of the Kingdom of Hungary, 58% of its population, and 32% of its ethnic Hungarian population.
+As a result, 3,425,000 ethnic Hungarians were separated from their motherland and became minorities in Austria, Czechoslovakia, Romania, and Yugoslavia.

+Economic consequences for Hungary after the Treaty of Trianon, resulting in the loss of most of the country's economy.

+Hungary is filled with Trianon memorials, as the Treaty of Trianon is considered the greatest tragedy in modern Hungarian history.

 Czechoslovakia and Slovakia

 Czechoslovakia (1920–1993)

 Minorities in Czechoslovakia in 1918 to 1939 enjoyed personal freedoms and were properly recognized by the state, although they suffered from "indirect" forms of discrimination (such as anti-minority gerrymandering).
-There were three Hungarian and/or Hungarian-centric political parties: